 To start the second half Coach Kavanaugh put in our second and third stringers to give them more playing experience.
 They’d be the nucleus of next year’s JV team and some might even make the varsity.
 There was no scoring in the third quarter.
 The defensive units on both teams were effective.
 I watched the College Park line as the quarter came to an end.
 I walked to where Coach Kavanaugh was standing.

 Coach Kavanaugh looked at me and smiled.
 “Sure, why not?”
 Since we had possession, he did the substitutions the way I’d suggested for the start of the fourth quarter.
 We started the quarter with possession of the ball on our 33 yard line.
 It was second down and 7 yards to go for a first down.
 Mark dropped back and tossed a sidelines pass to Pete.
 He caught the pass and ran to the College Park 38 yard line for a first down.
 The next play was a shovel pass in the backfield to me.
 Cameron was our fullback and as I ran past him I handed him the ball then blocked their defensive end letting Cameron run to the 9 yard line for another first down before he was tackled.
 The next play Mark handed off to Cameron who stayed in our backfield and threw a perfect pass to where he saw I’d be in the end zone and I caught it for a touchdown.
 When Marjory attempted the PAT it was blocked by a College Park defender.
-However, College Park was called for an offside penalty, and Marjory was able to make the second try and we led 25 to 10.
+However, College Park was called for an offside penalty, and Marjory was able to make the second try.
+We led 25 to 10.

 We scored two more touchdowns.
-We were on our 24 yard line and Mark threw a beautiful long pass which I caught on our 48 yard line and outdistanced the defenders for the score.
+We were on our 24 yard line and Mark threw a beautiful pass which I caught on our 48 yard line and outdistanced the defenders for the score.
 After Marjory’s PAT we were ahead 32 to 10.
 The final touchdown was from a handoff from Mark to me that I ran from the College Park 29 yard line to score.
 Marjory’s PAT was perfect, as usual, and the score was 39 to 10.
 Coach pulled Mark, Cameron, Pete, and me and put in some of our younger players who didn’t score but did a great job moving the ball whenever we had possession and keeping College Park out of our half of the field.

 After showering and getting dressed Coach Kavanaugh called us for a meeting in the gym.

 “Guys, you were great out there today and all season.
-It’s time you got your letterman’s sweaters so you can get the recognition you deserve.
+It’s time you got your letterman’s jackets so you can get the recognition you deserve.
 As I call each of your names please come up for your presentation.”

 “Hey, Jiago, pretty cool, isn’t it.”